Al Harris (cornerback): 1999

 On January 11, 1999, the Philadelphia Eagles hired Green Bay Packers quarterbacks coach Andy Reid as their new head coach.
 The Packers coincidentally hired Ray Rhodes to be their new head coach on the same day.
 Throughout training camp, he competed against Bobby Taylor for the role as the No. 2 starting cornerback under new defensive coordinator Jim Johnson.
 He was named the starting nickelback and was listed as the No. 3 cornerback on the depth chart to begin the season, behind Troy Vincent and Bobby Taylor.

-On September 12, 1999, Harris started in the Eagles' home-opener against the Arizona Cardinals and made five solo tackles, two pass deflections, and had his first career interception off a pass by Jake Plummer to wide receiver Frank Sanders during a 25–24 loss.
+On September 12, 1999, Harris started in the Eagles' home opener against the Arizona Cardinals and made five solo tackles, two pass deflections, and had his first career interception off a pass by Jake Plummer to wide receiver Frank Sanders during a 25–24 loss.
 In Week 5, he recorded one solo tackle and set a season-high with four pass deflections as the Eagles defeated the Dallas Cowboy 10–13.

 On November 6, 1999, the Philadelphia Eagles signed Harris to a five—year contract extension.
 With one—year remaining on his previous contract, Harris was signed for the six—years throughout the 2004 NFL season.
 In Week 10, Harris made two solo tackles, two pass deflections, and helped lead a fourth quarter comeback 28–35 victory against the Washington Redskins by intercepting a pass by Brad Johnson to wide receiver Albert Connell with less than five minutes left losing 28–27.
 Running back Eric Bieniemy would run for an 11–yard touchdown on the next drive to gain the lead 28–35 with 3:17 remaining.
-In Week 15, Harris made four combined tackles (two solo), had two pass break-ups, and intercepted a pass thrown by Drew Bledsoe as the Eagles defeated the New England Patriots 9–24.
+In Week 15, Harris made four combined tackles (two solo), had two pass breakups, and intercepted a pass thrown by Drew Bledsoe as the Eagles defeated the New England Patriots 9–24.
 On January 2, 2000, Harris made one solo tackle, a pass deflection, and secured a 31–38 victory against the St. Louis Rams by intercepting a pass by Joe Germaine to running back Robert Holcombe and returning it 17–yards to score the first touchdown of his career with 1:20 remaining to increase their lead by 14 points to lead the Rams 24–38.
 This marked Harris's first career touchdown and his first pick-six, while also setting his career-high with four interceptions in a single season.
 He finished the 1999 NFL season with 38 combined tackles (33 solo), 15 pass deflections, four interceptions, and one touchdown in 16 games and six starts.
 He lined up as the nickelback throughout the season and had three starts at nickelback, with the other three as an injury replacement at outside cornerback.